cristianoliveira/awesome4girls/README.md

   - [Code Girls](http://codegirls.de/) - *Loc:* <img src="https://upload.wikimedia.org/wikipedia/commons/b/ba/Flag_of_Germany.svg" alt="Germany" width="30"> - *Lang: Deutsch Only*

-    Enthusiastic group of Ladies with a focus on web-technologies who want to learn to code, need support in coding, or simply want to understand how the web is made.
-They meet regulary every two weeks.
+    An enthusiastic group of ladies with a focus on web-technologies who want to learn to code, need support in coding, or simply want to understand how the web is made.
+They meet regularly every two weeks.
 Everyone is welcome.

   - [Lambda Ladies](http://www.lambdaladies.com/)

     Lambda Ladies is an online community for anyone who identifies as a girl or woman and is interested in functional programming.
 Complete beginners are welcome.